Search

 After two terms have passed after the conclusion of the original course end date, the Incomplete will become a ZF if course requirements were not successfully completed.
 The time frame to resolve an Incomplete may be extended at the discretion and recommendation of the instructor.
 This exception will be based on documented evidence that the student has been in contact with his/her instructor and has made progress toward completing his/her outstanding coursework as outlined on the "course incomplete" form.

-Students participating in military education programs, and in some corporate sponsored tuition plans, may have other deadlines or Incomplete stipulations that impact their enrollment and/or tuition reimbursement.
+Military students and in some corporate sponsored tuition plans, may have other deadlines or Incomplete stipulations that impact their enrollment and/or tuition reimbursement.
 These students are responsible for compliance with these third-party requirements.

 The ZF grade is a failing grade worth zero points for all cases involving GPA, academic warning, probation and dismissal.
 For information on repeating courses in which a ZF is earned, see the Repeated Courses section below.